 While you enjoy your sunshine and blue skies this Veterans Day, take time to remember those who serve to protect your freedom.
-This November 11 — and all year long — Daytona Beach offers a number of ways to celebrate and support our veterans.
+This Veterans Day — and all year long — Daytona Beach offers special rates to veterans and a number of ways to celebrate and support them.

-Veterans Day 2018 – Ceremonies & special events
+Veterans Day 2019 – ceremonies & special events

 WHAT: Veterans Day Tribute

 WHERE: Ormond Memorial Art Museum & Gardens

 On Veterans Day, head to Ormond Memorial Art Museum & Gardens to pay tribute to those who have served.
 This special tribute is free and open to the public, and parking is available east of St. James Episcopal Church.
 The 2019 Tribute features speakers Hal Kushner, MD, US Army Army Col. Ret. and A. S. Minor, US Army veteran.
 Minor is a spoken word poet, and Kushner's military honors include the Silver Star, Bronze Star, Purple Heart, the Republic of Vietnam’s Cross of Gallantry.
 Music will be provided by the Bethune-Cookman University Tuba & Euphonia Ensemble, and refreshments offered by the Pilot Club of Daytona Beach.

 Places to honor veterans year-round